-I’ve learned a LOT of lessons in building this van (and it’s not done yet!).
+I’ve learned a LOT of lessons in building this van.
 I’ve made a LOT of mistakes and want to help you avoid some of them.
 If I were to order a new van, I’d get the 140″ hightop.
 I’d get it in white so that it doesn’t get as hot, and I’d get it without the back windows so that I could have marine awning-style windows that open in the back.
 I’d still get a lot of the fancy extras because they work really well, but I would NOT get the nav system from Mercedes.
 The auto-windshield wipers are pure magic and I wish I had them on my car!
 The auto-diming headlights work amazingly well, and the backup camera and sensors (while you technically don’t need both) are pretty awesome.

 Seal the floor.
 I originally thought this would be overkill and I was just being paranoid, but when we pulled up the floor, there were already spots of rust – what with the leaking vent and the leaking window.
 If you’re going to have holes in your van (fan, windows, A/C) or any water source, do this!
 I went with Armacoat here in Eugene, but it was REALLY stinky for at least a week and I wonder about the off-gassing over time.
 If I were to do it again, I’d go with Xtreme Coatings in Portland.
 The Eugene Armacoat dealer happens to be the company headquarters and they did do a really good job – it looks great.
 They also tried to charge several hundred dollars more than they quoted when I picked it up.